Jumio/mobile-sdk-ios/docs/known_issues.md

 }
 ```

-## SDK Version Not Compatible after Xcode 13 Update
+## SDK Runs Fine on Debug Build, Fails on Release Build
-After updating to and archiving / exporting an app with Xcode 13, Jumio SDK cannot be initialized and throws the following exception, despite the fact that SDK version and all framework versions appear to be correct:
+For Xcode 13 and above, application might build and run fine for debug builds, but crash on release builds.
+This might also occur with Testflight.
+When archiving / exporting an app with Xcode 13, Jumio SDK cannot be initialized and might throws the following exception, despite the fact that SDK version and all framework versions appear to be correct:

 ```
 SDKVersionNotCompatibleException: JumioFRAMEWORK is expected to be of version X.X.X